 Type of User Data Requirement Financial or Payment Information Don’t publicly disclose financial or payment information Authentication Information Don’t publicly disclose authentication information Web Browsing Activity Collection and use of web browsing activity is prohibited except to the extent required for a user-facing feature described prominently in the Product’s Chrome Web Store page and in the Product’s user interface.

 Ads in Chrome Apps & Extensions

 Ads are considered part of your Product for purposes of content review and compliance with developer terms.
 Therefore, we would like to remind you that all of the above content policies apply.
 Ads which are inconsistent with the content rating of your apps or extension are also in violation of our developer terms.
 Please take care to use advertising that does not violate Chrome Web Store Developer Terms.

 - Ads Context and Attribution:

 - Ads must be presented in context or clearly state which app or extension they are bundled with.
 Ads must also be easily removable by either adjusting the settings or uninstalling the app or extension altogether.
 Ads may not simulate or impersonate system notifications or warnings.

 - Ad Walls:

-- Forcing the user to click on ads or submit personal information for advertising purposes in order to fully use an app provides a poor user experience and is prohibited.
+- Forcing the user to click on ads or submit personal information for advertising purposes in order to fully use an app or extension provides a poor user experience and is prohibited.

 - Interfering with Third-party Ads and Websites:

-Ads associated with your app may not interfere
+Ads associated with your app or extension may not interfere

 with any ads on a third-party website or application.